 Global leadership development opportunities may include attending an Engineering Leadership Development Program at Penn State University (USA), and/or networking with other likeminded future leaders at the annual United Nations Youth Assembly.

-Opportunities to interact with industry leaders, such as Thomas Global, Abergeldie and Laing O'Rourke, has been the standout feature of the scholarship for current second-year student and recipient Arjun Bhuyan, who is studying a Bachelor of Engineering Honours (Mechanical).
+Opportunities to interact with industry leaders, such as Thomas Global, Abergeldie and Laing O'Rourke, has been the standout feature of the scholarship for current third-year student and recipient Arjun Bhuyan, who is studying a Bachelor of Engineering Honours (Mechanical).

 Below, Arjun reflects on his experiences so far as a Leadership Scholarship recipient, in addition to sharing his tips for students considering applying.

 "Opportunities where I have been able to interact with industry representatives firsthand standout for me as highlights of the scholarship," says Arjun.